hwameistor/hwameistor/docs/docs/volumes_and_nodes/node_expansion/disk_nodes.md

 ### 1. Prepare Disk Storage Node

-Add the node into the Kubernetes cluster, or select a Kubernetes node.
+Add the node to the Kubernetes cluster or select a Kubernetes node.

 For example, the new node and disk information are as follows: